MicrosoftLearning/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/Labs/LAB[PL-900]_M02Lab01_Data_Model.md

 10. Click **Add** again.
 This will add the Contact table with the selected View and Form to the newly created solution.

-11. Your solution should now have one table: Contact.
+    > Your solution should now have one table: Contact.

-# Exercise \#2: Create Entities and Relationships

-**Objective:** In this exercise, you will create entities and add relationships between the entities.

-## Task #1: Create Building Entity and Fields
+## Task #2: Create Building Table

 1. You should still have your browser open to your Campus Management solution.
 If not, open the Campus Management solution by following these steps: